bespoke-silicon-group/accelerator-debugger/README.md

  each pane with the new information.

 ### TODO
-[ ] First run at panes
-    [ ] Floating panel that shows text completion, positioned at cursor position (or just copy code from prompt)
+[ ] Floating panel that shows text completion, positioned at cursor
-    [ ] Panel class that takes a HW module
+    position (or just copy code from prompt)

 ### Extra stretch
 [ ] Implement breakpoints